Teriyaki Chicken Bowls (Super Easy Dinner)

 You can use chicken thighs or chicken pieces in this recipe.
 I am partial to chicken thighs.
 You’ll also need to make some steamed veggies and a pot of rice.
 Check out my post on how to make perfect rice.

-This recipe starts with a teriyaki marinade that is going to do double duty as our teriyaki sauce.
-You will mix up the ingredients for the teriyaki sauce and then pull out 1/3 of a cup and dilute it with a cup of water to make the teriyaki chicken marinade.
+This recipe starts with a teriyaki sauce that is going to do double duty as our chicken marinade.
+You will mix up the ingredients for the sauce and then pull out 1/3 of a cup and dilute it with a cup of water to make the chicken marinade.
 Genius!

 - Soy Sauce: You can substitute tamari if you are gluten-free, or even coconut aminos if you are avoiding soy.